Trying to work out what to do in Chiang Mai with your limited time?

 Chiang Mai is home to 100’s of temples.
 If this is your first stop in Thailand spend a few hours around the old city checking out the best temples in Chiang Mai.
 If you’ve been elsewhere in Thailand you might be like a lot of others and are starting to get all templed out, in which case don’t make it a ‘must do’.

-My top 3 personally are: Wat Umong, Wat Phra Singh and Wat Chedi Luang & I also enjoy Wat Lok Molee.
+My top 3 personally are: Wat Umong, Wat Phra Singh, and Wat Lok Molee.

 Zip-lining adventures are popping up all over the world.
 Chiang Mai has a few of different zip-lining experiences and looking into them on TripAdvisor they get high ratings overall.
 Zip-lining has become one of the mainstay attractions in Chiang Mai for backpackers here for 2-4 days.